tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 }
 ```

 Tokenizing the command?
 Gonna get a little more complicated.
-I’m going to set up a struct to represent the command so I can keep the tokenized command together in a single object.
+I'm going to set up a struct to represent the command so I can keep the tokenized command together in a single object.

 ---